ashwinv1184/FPGA-VSD-Projects/README.md

 https://github.com/user-attachments/assets/62f57dd3-ce6b-4bee-aabb-2581b359b503

+# Summary:
+The verilog code has the control to implement the RGB LED.
+It has an internal oscillator to have the control flow of clock signals to the Board.
+There are four output wires which show us the output of our programming, One input wire provides the system clock signal that controls the board's timing.
+This module contains the three main internal components:
+1) Internal Oscillator (SB_HFOSC) instantiation - Stablises internal clock signal,

+2) Frequency counter logic driven by the internal oscillator

+3) RGB LED driver instantiation with defined current parameters

 # Challenges faced and solutions implemented:
 Had to update the USB Settings in the laptop as it did not detect the option to connect with the board.
 Watched some videos on youtube and changed the settings.